bloxstreet/support/guides/training-guide.md

 **LRs WILL CONTINUE STANDING ON THE RED LINES AFTER THE PRESENTATION HAS ENDED.**

 **Co-Host:** *LRs, please remain on the red lines.
-You will be teleported to a trainer when one is available.*
+You will be teleported to a trainer when one is available.
+Once you are teleported, you should NOT wander around.*

 **Host:** *On behalf of all MRs and HRs here, I wish you the best of luck in passing this training session.
 Trainers, please be patient until your LRs are teleported to you.*